Installation and your account

 After your purchase, you get access to your account, where you can view your license details and purchase history, and where you can generate, download and customize invoices for every purchase you made.

-You can also download the latest plugin version and all add-ons that are available for your licence type.
+You can also download the latest plugin version and all add-ons.

-The account page also shows an overview of all live and local/development/staging sites that are using your license key(s), and you can block sites from using a license key.
+The account page also shows an overview of all live sites that are using your license key(s), and you can whitelist sites, and remove sites from a license key.

 Log in to your account

-You can log into your account with an access token, or with a normal WordPress login.
+You can log into your account with an access token, which is valid for 8 hours.

 If you forgot which email address you used for your account, open a support ticket from within the plugin settings.
 We can see your payment ID in the ticket and can retrieve your email address.